-My upcoming book The 1st Florida Cavalry Union Volunteers in the Civil War will go into more detail on all of the individual recruits in the 1st Florida Cavalry Union (1st FCUV).
+My book The 1st Florida Cavalry Union Volunteers in the Civil War goes into more detail on all of the individual recruits in the 1st Florida Cavalry Union (1st FCUV).
 This post will compare some statistics for this small group of men with statistics presented in the book on the composition of the regiment and see if looking at these men as a group might tell us anything about Oak Grove, Florida and the surrounding area of Northwest Florida and South Alabama during the Civil War.
-YRBC was the earliest Baptist Church in the area of what is today Escambia, Santa Rosa, Okaloosa and Walton Co, FL and was likely the closest Baptist Church in the early years for the folks in southern Covington Co, AL. It therefore served families outside of the area of Oak Grove, FL (what is now the northern most part of Okaloosa Co, FL).
+Yellow River Baptist Church was the earliest Baptist Church in the area of what is today Escambia, Santa Rosa, Okaloosa and Walton Co, FL and was likely the closest Baptist Church in the early years for the folks in southern Covington Co, AL. It therefore, served families outside of the area of Oak Grove, FL (upper Yellow River area in what is now Okaloosa Co, FL).
 Members came from as far away as Covington Co, AL and Walton Co, FL for the first several decades of its history.

-January 1864 saw nearly half of the nineteen men from YRBC joining the 1st FCUV.
+January 1864 saw nearly half of the nineteen men from Yellow River Baptist Church joining the 1st FCUV.
 Henry H. Dixon, son of A. B. Dixon (postmaster and general store owner) joined on 13 January 1864.
 Allen Campbell joined the next day.
 On the 19th both Jasper Chestnut and Celestine J. Ward joined.
-And six days later on the 25th Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
+Six days later on the 25th, Charles M. Campbell, James Millard and Seth Gaskin, and Archibald Smith joined the 1st FCUV.
 Four of these served until mustered out in November 1865.
 They were Henry Dixon, Allen Campbell, Charles M. Campbell and Archibald Smith.
 Two died during service, James M. and Seth Gaskin (brothers).
 Jasper Chestnut deserted in August 1865 after the war was over but before the regiment was mustered out and had his desertion charges dropped in 1884 and Celestine Ward deserted in February 1865.
-Interestingly, nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
+Nearly all of these men served with the Confederacy and deserted to join the 1st FCUV.
 Charles Campbell is the only man in this group with no discernible record with the Confederacy.
-Archibald Smith served with the 1st FL Reorganized Infantry, Co G and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge within a few months.
+Archibald Smith served with the 1st FL Reorganized Infantry, Co G, and James Millard Gaskin was drafted into the 5th FL Infantry, Co I but appears to have received a disability discharge shortly after reporting.
 The rest all served with the 3rd Florida Battalion Cavalry, Co D and deserted while the unit was still active.
 Only Henry Dixon was actually transferred to the 15th Confederate Cavalry when the 3rd Florida Battalion was merged with a number of other small units into the 15th.
-He then deserted soon afterwards.
+He then deserted soon afterward.

 It was two months later when two more church members joined the 1st FCUV.
 Zebedee Greenwood and Bennett G. Senterfitt.
 Greenwood joined on the 23rd of March and Senterfitt joined 3 days later.
 Neither have any records in Confederate service.
 Both were in their thirties so by this point in 1864 they would definitely have been trying to avoid the militia rounding up conscription-aged men by hiding out in the nearby woods and swamps.
-In April, 4 more men joined who would have attended the church: William L. Barrow, son of Richmond and Martha Senterfitt (she is the sister of Bennett listed above) Barrow both of whom were members of the church, joined on 10 April 1864.
+On April 4, more men joined who would have attended the church: William L. Barrow, son of Richmond and Martha Senterfitt (she is the sister of Bennett listed above) Barrow both of whom were members of the church, joined on 10 April 1864.
 Eight days later William L. Richbourg joined.
 Then a week later Seaborn S. Baggett joined and a day later Nicholas Baggett joined.
 It is unknown at this point if Seaborn and Nicholas were related.
-In May 1864 two more joined, Moses A. George and Uriah Barton.
-The following month, David Allen Hart, son of John and Nancy Gartman Hart who were both members of the church, joined.
+In May 1864, two more joined; Moses A. George and Uriah Barton.
+The following month, David Allen Hart, son of John and Nancy Gartman Hart both of whom were members of the church, joined.
 Lastly William P. Clary, son of James D. and Mary Clary joined in October 1864.